dsaltares/yapily-test/README.md

 ### Things that need to be improved

-- Request/response validation against a schema
+- Request/response validation against a schema.
+- Using one unique yapily user for everything right now.

 ### TODO

 - Error handling
 - HTTP method filtering
 - Loading states
+- Right now, monthly stats are only valid for months with <1000 transactions